|Proposal Deadlines||February 15 and August 20 by 5 pm|

 If the review panel has turned down an application, the PI is allowed one re-submission of a revised proposal on the same subject.
 Revised proposals must indicate changes from previous proposal and responses to reviewer comments.

-In the case where an application is funded, the PI is not eligible to compete as a PI in future grant cycles for three years from the original submission date of the successful proposal.
+In the case where an application is funded, the PI is not eligible to compete as a PI in future grant cycles for three years from the submission date of the successful proposal.

 PLEASE NOTE: One copy of the proposal must be attached ELECTRONICALLY, along with the Document Summary Sheet, to the Office of Sponsored Projects through eProposal (log into CIS).
 If human subjects or animal research is involved, provide one copy of the IRB or IACUC confirmation.